Our curriculum involves a combination of hands-on rotations and classroom didactics.

 Bronx Veterans Administration (VA) Hospital, Pain and general OR (one month each in years CA-1/CA-2 and CA-2/CA-3).
 This senior pain rotation focuses on chronic pain in the outpatient setting.
 At the Bronx VA pain practice, you get hands-on experience performing fluoroscopically guided blocks for chronic pain.
 As there are no pain fellows at the VA, you have plenty of opportunities to participate in and perform these procedures.
 You also spend a month doing operative cases.

 Vascular anesthesia (one month in year CA-3).
 During this month, you learn the intricacies of caring for patients during high-risk major vascular procedures.

 Ultrasound (one month in year CA-3).
-With the growing role of point-of-care ultrasound in the perioperative environment, we require a one-month perioperative ultrasound rotation to focus on TEE.
-This month functions as a capstone experience to all of the time spent working with ultrasounds through the rest of your residency training.
-This rotation also aims to polish your preparation for the Applied portion of the American Board of Anesthesiology certification exam.
+With the growing role of point-of-care ultrasound in the perioperative environment, we require a one-month perioperative ultrasound rotation to focus on TEE, TTE, regional, and point-of-care skills such as lung ultrasound, FAST exam, and gastric content evaluation.
+This month functions as a capstone experience to the time spent working with ultrasounds throughout your residency training.
+This rotation also aims to polish your preparation for the applied portion of the American Board of Anesthesiology certification exam.